njoroge-paul/njoroge-paul/README.md

 - 👋 Hi, I’m @njoroge-paul
-- 👀 I’m interested in html,css,sql,php,javascript & python
+- 👀 I’m interested in html,css,sql,php,javascript,React& python
-- 🌱 I’m currently learning html,css,sql,php,javascript
+- 🌱 I’m currently learning python,MySQL
 - 💞️ I’m looking to collaborate on learning based projects
 - 📫 How to reach me : instagram:@njor0ge_paul : Whatsaap: +254772238849;
-- 😄 Pronouns: ...
+- 😄 Pronouns: I am a man
 - ⚡ Fun fact:The only house you can lift up is a lighthouse

 <!---